MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 1. On the lab VM, in the Notepad window displaying the contents of the **template.json** file, insert the following code directly underneath the `    "resources": [` line):

+   >**Note**: If you are using a tool that pastes the code in line by line, intellisense may add extra brackets causing validation errors.
+You may want to paste the code into notepad first and then paste it into the JSON file.

    ```json
         {
            "type": "Microsoft.Compute/virtualMachines/extensions",